softace/oxygen-collada/README.md

 COLLADA framework for &lt;oXygen/&gt;
 =====================================

-This is a [oXygen](http://www.oxygenxml.com/) framework for supporting [COLLADA](http://collada.org/) (.dae) files.
+This is an [oXygen](http://www.oxygenxml.com/) framework for supporting [COLLADA](http://collada.org/) (.dae) files.

 Installation